Research

 Cyclopentadienyl Complexes of Main-Group Elements

-The group 14 metallocenes (tetrelocenes) have been known for several decades.
-Nevertheless their coordination chemistry and the related metallocenophanes (tetrelocenophanes) are only poorly explored.
+While group 14 metallocenes (tetrelocenes) have been known for several decades, their coordination chemistry and the related metallocenophanes (tetrelocenophanes) are only poorly explored.

 Heavier N-heterocyclic half-sandwich tetrylenes